Organ blower modification

 Same bolt pattern, shaft location, shaft length as Century motor.

-Yes, it's belt-driven.
-However, this is not considered a long-term
+Yes, it's belt-driven, but this is not a maintenance problem if

-maintenance problem if the curator happens to be sitting in the pew
+the curator is sitting in the pew every Sunday morning.

 Threaded rod and steel plate were from my inventory.